 Hi everyone!
 Someone asked recently, over in our SI Joint Discussion Forum, how often to start out doing pool exercise.
 I answered her about the pool, but the same concept is true for any form of exercise, when you're coming back from a long-term injury.
 Start small.
 Start wherever you are.
 When I first started … Continue reading When it comes to exercise, start where you are.

 Hello, hello everyone!
 I wanted to check in with you about an issue that's come up many times in my emails with readers recently.
 This time, it's about an exercise that you may want to be careful with, if you have SI joint issues.
 What I'm talking about, specifically, is back extension.
-This is the term that refers to when you're bending your spine backwards.
-Back extension can … Continue reading An exercise you may want to avoid
+This is the … Continue reading Use caution with back extensions and the SI joint

 Hi everyone!
 You probably won't be surprised to hear that the question I'm asked the most is "what are your exercises?"
 I'm so sorry it's taken me so long to get up some of my own resources.
 I have been working on it, planning, and have actually shot a few practice videos at my gym … Continue reading Pool Exercises: A Basic Overview

 Hi everyone!
 Hope you're all enjoying the holidays.
 I've been getting some really great questions from readers recently that I think are worth sharing with you all. *** As I've mentioned before, although obviously all of my posts for this blog are perfect, sometimes I feel like my explanations come out a little bit better … Continue reading Should you exercise when your SI joints are out of alignment?